rexlim820220/ai-test-report/README.md

 # AI Test Report

+AI Test Report is a command-line testing suite built to visualize team-wide GitLab contribution metrics using `Python`, `Chart.js`, `Jinja2`, and `Pytest`.

+This project was developed to support internal reporting for technical departments and demonstrate AI-assisted data processing and visualization.
+It automates the execution and summarization of test cases while integrating GitLab REST API data such as CI/CD pipeline success rates and Merge Request activity.

 This project aims to integrate tools like Pytest, pandas, Jinja2, and Chart.js to create a visualized automated testing report system.
-It helps software teams quickly understand test results and share knowledge effectively.
+It helps Pegatron developers quickly understand test results and share knowledge effectively.

 ## Project Directory Structure